ykevu/ykevu.github.io/_pages/portfolio.md

 [Github](https://github.com/chopralab/cipher_db)

 Computational tools such as generative models have shown promise in proposing molecules with highly desirable properties (eg. for drug discovery).
 The [2020 NCATS ASPIRE Challenge](https://ncats.nih.gov/aspire/funding/2020ChallengeWinners#c1) sought approaches to tackling the opioid crisis through discovery of analgesics with non-addictive properties.
 As part of my NSF REU Summer Research internship with [Prof. Gaurav Chopra](http://www.chopralab.com/) at Purdue, I wrote MongoDB triggers to automatically calculate synthesis-related metrics and visualize proposed retrosynthetic routes to any drug-like molecule that was added to a database, including those output by generative models.
-Out work on the database and associated platforms went on to win the grand prize in the challenge.
-During my time at Purdue, I also developed a new synthetic feasibility metric by using a feed-forward neural network to predict the number of steps required to synthesize a given molecule as proposed by a CASP tool (ASKCOS).
+I also developed a new synthetic feasibility metric by using a feed-forward neural network to predict the number of steps required to synthesize a given molecule as proposed by a CASP tool (ASKCOS).
+Our work on the database and associated platforms went on to win the grand prize in the challenge.